Komrod/web-servo/README.md

 ## Configuration file

-The configuration file is "config.json" in the server directory.
+The configuration file "config.json" must be located in the server directory.
 The server directory is initialized to the working directory at startup.

 ```
 {